What is Stuttering?

 It can be very hard for someone who stutters to reveal what they are experiencing under the surface.

-With the icebergs below representing a work colleague who stutters, these paintings highlight how their daily visible and invisible experience is influenced by their employer's culture when it comes to speaking:
+With the icebergs below representing a work colleague who stutters, these paintings highlight how their visible and invisible experience is influenced by their employer's culture when it comes to speaking:

 Many thanks to Adam Kawecki for kindly permitting use of his artwork